 - Veress safety tip to reduce the risk of puncturing internal organs when inserted.

 - Visible cap head to monitor air or blood leaving the chest.

 - Luer lock cap allows for an active drawing or elimination of air or blood from the chest.

 The PneumoDart is a reliable solution for treating a tension pneumothorax injury, or sucking chest wound.

 It offers better efficiency, safety and important physical features.
-Typical methods for treating this kind of injury include the application of a plastic seal over the chest wound to inserting a needle catheter into the chest to drain air out of the chest and relieve pressure.
+Typical methods for treating this kind of injury include the application of a plastic seal over the chest wound to inserting a needle catheter into the chest to drain air out of the chest to treat collapsing lung and relieve pressure.
 However, successful application of a traditional pneumothorax needle has proven difficult.

 The PneumoDart needle is 3.25” which is the optimal length as recommended by the Tactical Combat Casualty Care (TCCC) who inspired the PneumoDart and developed it with the US Department of Defense during a robust testing and evaluation phase.
 The PneumoDart innovation helps you to get it right, first time, where successful decompression with traditional decompression needles can prove difficult.
 It offers efficiency, safety and important physical features.